riplaboratory/Kanaloa/Tutorials/SensorCalibration/RSX-UM7_intertialMeasurementUnit/README.md

 Using the Redshift Serial Interface software, we have confirmed that this coordinate system is consistent for the accelerometer, rate gyroscope, and fused output.

 Unfortunately, at the time of writing (2019/07/16), the [`um7` ROS package](http://wiki.ros.org/um7) adopts a different coordinate system, and does so in an inconsistent manner.
-Testing the direct outputs of the ros node,
+Testing the direct outputs of the ros node, we noted the following coordinate systems

-Orientation:
+orientation quaternion converted to Euler angles assuming ZYX rotation order: x-left, y-forward, z-down
 angular_velocity: x-forward, y-left, z-up
-linear_acceleration: x-forward, y
+linear_acceleration: x-forward, y-left, z-up rpy (roll,pitch,yaw): x-right, y-forward, z-up